 Before you write a SLOE, you will need to: (if applicable)

 This instrument was developed to provide a global perspective on an applicant’s candidacy for training by providing meaningful comparisons to peers applying for training in emergency medicine.
 Please keep this in mind as you complete the SLOE.
-Template is available for download after instructions.
+The link to the Form is available for download after instructions.

 The SLOE was developed to be1

 Please refrain from changing the template, keep comments succinct and relevant, and make every effort to avoid grade inflation in your comparisons so as not to detract from the effectiveness of your SLOE.

 A well written SLOE provides an overall perspective on what an individual candidate offers to a training program.
 It is unique in its ability to provide comparative data to peers in addition to important information regarding the distinguishing non-cognitive characteristics (e.g. Maturity, professionalism, leadership, compassion, initiative, enthusiasm) that an applicant possess.